Gay Analogy may sound off-putting to some non-gay Christians but analogy is a principled way to understand God’s will in the Bible.

 I am saying that the Holiness Code was aimed at Israel, in a specific place, the land of Israel, in a specific time period, while Israel was living under the Law.

-Gay analogy.
-Some Christians wrongly interpret Leviticus 18:22 and 20:13 as a universal prohibition of all gay relationships is, in reality, a prohibition of shrine prostitution in worship of the Canaanite fertility goddess.
+Some Christians wrongly interpret gay analogy and Leviticus 18:22 and 20:13 as a universal prohibition of all gay relationships when, in reality, those verses prohibit shrine prostitution in worship of the Canaanite fertility goddess.

 If Moses or God intended us to understand that Amram and Jochebed were living in sin, Moses or God would have said so in scripture.